yxdai-nju/buck2-rustc-bootstrap/README.md

 ## Configurations

-The following execution platforms are available for use with `--target-platforms`:
+The following platforms are available for use with `--target-platforms`:

 - `//platforms/stage1:library`
 - `//platforms/stage1:library-build-script`